 What is the difference between a suppressor cover and a suppressor sleeve?

-Both provide protection from heat, as well as physical protection against bumps, scratches, and other damage.
+Both protect from heat and physical protection against bumps, scratches, and other damage.

 The main difference between them is the material they are made of.
 Silicone sleeves are made of a soft, flexible silicone material and slide onto the suppressor.

-Cloth wraps typically have an inner sleeve that takes most of the heat abuse and a heat-resistant cloth and are secured with cording or velcro locks.
+Cloth wraps typically have an inner sleeve that takes most heat abuse and a heat-resistant cloth and are secured with cording or velcro locks.

 Silicone sleeves can provide better protection from heat and physical damage, whereas cloth wraps can provide better protection from the elements, such as dust and moisture.